daniel-goh2/SDD-ASMNT/README.md

-# Binary Puzzle - Teacher site
+# Binary Puzzle

-This version is 6x6, but enterprising students may want to code for a variable size.
-A puzzle converting a 1D array to 2D.
-It's fun too!

-The index file links to the versions as evolve.
+A simple Sudoku-like puzzle that involves binary digits to solve.
+Refer to the wiki for instructions